Colares stingray

-The Colares stingray, Dasyatis colarensis, is a species of stingray in the family Dasyatidae, native to the shallow brackish waters of the Amazon River estuary in northern Brazil.
+The Colares stingray, Fontitrygon colarensis, is a species of stingray in the family Dasyatidae, native to the shallow brackish waters of the Amazon River estuary in northern Brazil.
 This species inhabits inshore bays during the dry season and moves away from the coast in the rainy season.
 It is characterized by a rhomboid pectoral fin disk, elongated snout, and a dark band on the lower lip.
 A fairly large species, males and females attain disk widths of 63 cm and 91 cm respectively.
 Females give birth to 1–4 young, possibly annually.
 Colares stingrays are both targeted and caught as bycatch by Brazilian artisanal and commercial fisheries; these pressures coupled with its small range and slow reproductive rate has led the International Union for Conservation of Nature (IUCN) to list this species as critically endangered.

 Taxonomy

 The Colares stingray was described by Hugo Santos, Ulisses Gomes, and Patricia Charvet-Almeida in 2004, in the scientific journal Zootaxa.
 The specific epithet refers to Colares Island in Marajó Bay, where the type specimen, a 2.07 m long mature male, was caught.